Sovereign-Labs/sov-snap-generator/README.md

 pub use demo_stf::runtime::RuntimeCall;
 ```

-The utility will look, by default, for definitions of `Context`, `DaSpec`, and `RuntimeCall` at the root of the project.
-They, however, can be replaced by other paths.
+The utility defaults to searching for `Context`, `DaSpec`, and `RuntimeCall` definitions at the project root.
+However, these can be replaced with other paths.

 For a sanity check, run the following: